"Ey, Claudius? *lights cigar* You killed my fadda. Big mistake."

 Extended Disarming: During the opening scene, Jack is told to disarm.
-The villain (having apparently heard of some of Jack's exploits), isn't satisfied with his just dropping the gun he was pointing, and insists on seeing the rest of it.
-Jack takes quite some time getting out the rest of it, and the villain is only duly impressed after double-checking whether that really was all of it.
-The last piece of this arsenal is a "grenade" with a blade that pops out of it.
+The Ripper (having apparently heard of some of Jack's exploits), isn't satisfied with him just dropping the pistol in his hand, and insists on seeing the rest of it.
+Jack takes quite some time removing his knife, and then the rest of his pistols, and the Ripper is only duly impressed after double-checking whether that really was all of it.
+Slater tells him it is....unless a "grenade" with a blade that pops out of it counts.

 Fourth Wall Observer: When Jack finally gets home, he still remembers that he's a film character.
 He deliberately lampshades the nearest comedy trope character (his boss), then winks at the audience.